cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 - OPRF_Setup(l): Generate am integer k of sufficient bit-length l and output k.
 - OPRF_Blind(x): Compute and return a blind, r, and blinded representation of x in GG, denoted M.
-- OPRF_Sign(k,M): Sign input M using secret key k to produce Z.
+- OPRF_Sign(k,M,h): Sign input M using secret key k to produce Z, the input h is optional and equal to the cofactor of an elliptic curve.
+If h is not provided then it defaults to 1.
-- OPRF_Unblind(r,M,Z): Unblind blinded signature Z with blind r, yielding N and output N.
+- OPRF_Unblind(r,Z): Unblind blinded signature Z with blind r, yielding N and output N.
 - OPRF_Finalize(x,N): Finalize N to produce the output H_2(x, N).

 For verifiability we modify the algorithms of VOPRF_Setup, VOPRF_Sign and VOPRF_Unblind to be the following:

-- VOPRF_Setup(l): Generate am integer k of sufficient bit-length l and output (k, (G,Y)) where Y = kG for some generator G in GG.
+- VOPRF_Setup(l): Generate an integer k of sufficient bit-length l and output (k, (G,Y)) where Y = kG for some generator G in GG.
-- VOPRF_Sign(k,(G,Y),M): Sign input M using secret key k to produce Z. Generate a NIZK proof D = DLEQ_Generate(k,G,Y,M,Z), and output (Z, D).
+- VOPRF_Sign(k,(G,Y),M,h): Sign input M using secret key k to produce Z. Generate a NIZK proof D = DLEQ_Generate(k,G,Y,M,Z), and output (Z, D).
+The optional cofactor h can also be provided as in OPRF_Sign.
 - VOPRF_Unblind(r,G,Y,M,(Z,D)): Unblind blinded signature Z with blind r, yielding N. Output N if 1 = DLEQ_Verify(G,Y,M,Z,D).
 Otherwise, output "error".